TheoKondak/Sinister/scss/README.md

 `$grid-template-rows` [css: `grid-template-row`].
 Set the number of rows for the current list item.
 This is an optional field.
 [Read More about grid template rows & columns](https://css-tricks.com/snippets/css/complete-guide-grid/#aa-grid-template-columnsgrid-template-rows)

-Note: 1fr is a fraction unit, and its a preferred unit for grids.
+Note: 1fr is a fraction unit and it's a preferred unit for grids.

 ### Example: